12 Taking Action

 Graybard and Caleb sat at the table in the garden.
 As the cooler days were ahead, the brisk morning was a nice break from the intense heat of the day.
 “Where’s Eva and Conall?”
 Josah asked as he grabbed a bacon crisp.

 Caleb had his left arm on the table, propping his head.
-The day barley started, and he was already bored.
+The day had barely started, and he was already bored.
 “Conall’s walking around asking people for the girl’s name who danced with him a few nights ago.”

 Graybard took a long drink before answering Josah.
 “Spoke with Eva Marie for a few minutes.
 I told her we need help getting the gates and wall repaired.”